The Best Smart Coffee Machine In 2022

 Cheap as chips

-Perfect panarello
+Ideal panarello

-As I’ve explained, this “Smart” version has an adjustable panarello, the same one as you’ll find on the De’Longhi Dedica EC685.
+As I’ve mentioned, this “Smart” version has an adjustable panarello, the same one as you’ll find on the De’Longhi Dedica EC685.
 In case you’re wondering what a panarello is, it’s a milk frother which consists of a sheath placed over the steam pipe, which automatically froths milk without any skill requirement.

 The not so smart bits

-I’m uncertain why they’ve known as this “smart”
+I’m unsure why they’ve called this “smart”

 Double shots aren’t double shots

-I’ve pointed out this before when talking about the Delonghi Magnifica machines and other DeLonghi bean to cup machines, I do wish that a double shot would produce double the volume of espresso coffee crafted with double the ground coffee, for a true double shot.
+I’ve pointed out this before when talking about the Delonghi Magnifica machines and other DeLonghi bean to cup machines, I do wish that a double shot would produce double the volume of espresso crafted with double the ground coffee, for a true double shot.

-With all of the Gaggia bean to cup coffee machines, for example, if you press the shot button twice in quick succession, the machine grinds and pulls the shot twice, so you end up with double the espresso coffee from double the ground coffee.
+With all of the Gaggia bean to cup coffee machines, for example, if you press the shot button twice in quick succession, the machine grinds and pulls the shot twice, so you end up with double the espresso from double the ground coffee.

 I did some experimenting with the Magnifica S and from what I can gather, the machine either grinds the same or maybe ever so slightly more coffee for a double shot, and then produces a larger, weaker shot.